phoemelaballaran/phoemelaballaran.github.io/about.md

 title:  Nice to meet you
 permalink: /about/
 ---
 <h1>Hello!
-I’m Phoemela Ballaran, a data curator, designer, and writer.</h1>
+I’m Phoemela Ballaran and this website is my playground.</h1>
 <br>
 <p align="center"><img class="vertical" src="https://raw.githubusercontent.com/phoemelaballaran/imagedb/main/about/about.png"/></p>
 <br>